HacKanCuBa/blake2signer/docs/docs/faq.md

 ## Can I use this package in production?

 Yes, it has a stable API and is ready for production.
 It will greatly benefit of having more time in the wild and/or an external security review.
+Additionally, it will always follow [semver](https://semver.org/), so rest assured that minors and patches *should not* break your application, ever.
+Take a peak at the [upgrade guide](upgrade.md) detailing everything related to version changes.

 ## Will this package support other versions of BLAKE?